joeblew999/pb-stack/.github/README.md

 The scaffolds for the task files and tofu are going in.
 Then simple examples / playgrounds, so we can work up the code generator.

+## Doc

+See Doc folder for Project Info.

 ## Task

-Task files are used:
+TASK files are used:

 1. Locally for dev.

-2. In Github Actions for CI and CD.
+2. In Github Actions for CI and CD, along with TOFO files.

 3. In Production for Upgrades, along with Tofu files.